SafellmHub/HGuard/README.md

 ## Usage Example

-Add HallucinationGuard to your agent in just a few lines:
+Add HallucinationGuard to your agent with context-aware policies:

 ```go
 import (